‹ Journal

 The industry standard.
 Traxsource has been the primary digital storefront for afro house since before Spotify's genre tags even acknowledged the category.
 Their Essentials playlist mirrors the Traxsource Afro House chart, which means it reflects what DJs are actually buying and playing, not what an algorithm predicts listeners want.
 Regular features include tracks from Kususa, Lemon & Herb, and Frigid Armadillo.
 Updated multiple times per week.
 A placement here carries weight beyond Spotify: it signals to promoters, labels, and booking agents that your track has commercial traction in the core afro house market.
 As of May 2026, Traxsource reports afro house as their second-highest-selling genre behind deep house.

-Black Coffee is the most commercially successful afro house artist in history, and his personal Spotify playlist reflects three decades of genre knowledge.
-Africa Is Not a Country mixes his own productions and remixes with deeper cuts from South African labels, Nigerian producers, and Angolan kuduro-influenced house.
-The curation is personal rather than algorithmic: you hear what Nkosinathi Maphumulo actually listens to.
-His orchestral debut at Arenes de Nimes on May 8, 2026, drawing 14,000 people, and his Hi Ibiza residency running May through October 2026, make this playlist a direct window into the sets that are defining the genre's biggest stages right now.
+Black Coffee is the most commercially successful afro house artist in history, and This Is Black Coffee, Spotify's official artist playlist, gathers his biggest productions, remixes, and collaborations in one place.
+It spans his South African deep house roots, Nigerian and Angolan influences, and the global club anthems that fill rooms from Ibiza to Johannesburg.
+His orchestral debut at Arenes de Nimes on May 8, 2026, drawing 14,000 people, and his Hi Ibiza residency running May through October 2026, make this playlist a direct window into the sets defining the genre's biggest stages right now.

 5. Defected Records: House Music